Legion Riders heading to Canadian border

 Puetz served with the U.S. Army as a clerk in Germany from 1961-63.
 It was a chaotic time in Germany then since the Berlin wall had just been built.
 The communist government held East Berlin, while West Berlin was held by western powers, according to Wikipedia.

-Puetz belongs to Brown Nelson Post 153 of Wyndmere, North Dakota.
+Puetz belongs to Brown Nelson Post 153 of Wyndmere.
 His motorcycle today is a 2007 Harley Night Train that he “triked out.”
 He has participated in other motorcycle runs, such as the national American Legion Legacy run from Minneapolis to Milwaukee.
 He wears badges on his black, leather vest showing his achievements in the form of pins and patches.

 “This is fun.
 That is why I am involved,” he said, looking forward to the trek through North Dakota.
 He planned to leave a day early to better acquaint himself with the northern part of Highway 281.
 “You better know where you are going if you are going to lead other riders,” he said with a wink.